Purba Paschim Dakshin

 Purba Paschim Dakshin is a Bengali spiritual thriller film directed by Rajorshi Dey and produced by Suchandra Vaaniya.
 This film is based on Ebong Inquisition, compilation of three Paranormal fiction of Avik Sarkar.
-The film released on 22 November 2019, under the banner of Just Studio.
+The film was released on 22 November 2019, under the banner of Just Studio.
 It is the last film acted by Mrinal Mukherjee and debut film of Manabi Bandyopadhyay, India's first transgender college Principal.

 Plot

-The plot is gradually unfolding through an eventful rail journey.
-Stuti, a widow suffering from a terminal disease which can be treated by a particular doctor.
-During her journey, a co passenger narrates her three stories interconnected with each other.
+The plot gradually unfolds through an eventful rail journey.
+Stuti, a widow, suffers from a terminal disease which can be treated by a particular doctor.
+During her journey, a co passenger narrates her three stories that are interconnected.
 The stories somehow relate with the worship of Goddess Kali and the practise of Tantra in Bengal at the time of renowned Bengali scholar and pioneer of Tantra Krishnananda Agamavagisha.